ToddForsberg/scaffold-angular-local/README.md

 *   SASS
 *   Material design components
 *   Flex-layout to provide flex-box view layout features
-*   Accessig shared data through a singleton service
+*   Accessing shared data through a singleton service
-*   Top-level and child routes with examples of imperative and decarative route navigation.
+*   Top-level and child routes with examples of imperative and declarative route navigation.
 *   Custom data defined in the route configurations to update components on completion of route navigation